Helping you find the right answers

 What will happen to Everton’s other facilities around Goodison Park should the Club move to a new stadium?

-The Everton Free School and Sixth Form College, The People’s Hub and the recently opened Blue Base will all remain.
+The Everton Free School and Football College, The People’s Hub and the recently opened Blue Base will all remain at their current sites and Everton in the Community will continue to deliver and build on their life-changing and life-saving work from their Liverpool 4 home.

 Bramley-Moore Dock Development